 Our expertise and reputation in Polar regions were growing, together with the number of clients and partners who wanted to join us in Svalbard, Antarctica, and South Georgia.
 In 2017 we organized our #50 photo expedition with ships to Svalbard, and that season we had 15 full-chartered photo expeditions to Svalbard, together with 2 full-chartered expeditions to Antarctica on MV Polar Pioneer, and 2 photo expeditions to Katmai, Alaska.

 In 2018 we organized our first photo expedition to East Greenland (Scoresby Sound) with a 12-pax ship.
 This was a success, especially for the great icebergs and landscapes, and Greenland became a great addition to our photo expeditions in the Arctic.
-In 2019 we had a photo expedition to both Katmai and Kaktivik in Alaska, with clients photographing both Grizzly bears and Polar bears.
-By the end of 2019, WildPhoto (and Natrufokus) had grown slowly for 14 years, but soon the whole tourist business would be hit hard.
+In 2019 we had a photo expedition to both Katmai and Kaktovik in Alaska, with clients photographing both Grizzly bears and Polar bears.
+By the end of 2019, WildPhoto (and Naturfokus) had grown slowly for 14 years, but soon the whole tourist business would be hit hard.